How To Use Square Readers: Our Complete Guide

 5. When it’s charged, there’s no need to turn off your reader.
 After two hours of inactivity, it automatically goes into a low-power state.
 To wake it up, just tap the power button.

-Installing the Square Point of Sale App
+Installing the Square Point of Sale app

-You need the Square Point of Sale app installed on your tablet or mobile device to use the Square Reader.
 It’s available for both Android and iOS, but you must be running iOS 14 or higher or Android 7 or higher on your device to use the Square Reader.

-You can find links to the Square Point of Sale apps on the Apple App Store or Google Play Store at squareup.com/app.
+You can find direct links to the Square Point of Sale apps on the Apple App Store or Google Play Store at squareup.com/app.
 Click through to the relevant app store for your device and tap on ‘Install’ to get the app.

-Payments via Square Readers are processed by Square, which acts as your merchant account.
 If you haven’t already set up your Square account at squareup.com, you can set up your account within the Square app.

 If you’re the account owner, you’ll need to provide the following details when setting up the account: